Heartland Library Cooperative

 The ultimate responsibility for selection of Library materials rests with the Library director who operates within the framework of the policies determined by the Heartland Library Cooperative Governing Board and the member County Board of County Commissioners.
 This responsibility may be shared with other members of the Library staff; however, because the director must be available to answer to the Library board and the general public for actual selections made, the director has the authority to reject or select any item contrary to the recommendations of the staff.

 Criteria for Selection

-2. Reviews are a major source of information about new materials.
-The primary sources of reviews are Library Journal, Booklist, School Library Journal, Kirkus, the New York Times Book Review, VOYA, and Video Librarian.
+2. Reviews are a major source of information about new mate The primary sources of reviews are Library Journal, Booklist, School Library Journal, Kirkus, and the New York Times Book Review

 Gifts and Donations